-6 Steps to Break Bad Eating Habits
+6 Ways to Break Bad Eating Habits & Lose Weight

 They say the best way to stop a bad habit is to never begin it.

 But what if that habit, including bad eating patterns, already began?
 Should you ride it out in hopes it will eventually dissipate?
-Or should you take the reigns and learn how to control eating habits?
+Or should you take the reins and learn how to control eating habits?

 We believe and hope for the latter.